RichardObi/frd-score/README.md

 `--normalization_type`: The strategy with which the frd features will be normalized.
 Can be `minmax` or `zscore`.

+`--normalize_across_datasets`: If set, indicates that normalization will be computed on all features from both datasets (e.g. synthetic, real) instead of on the features of each dataset separately.

 `--resize_size`: You may indicate an integer here to resize the x and y pixel/voxel dimensions of the input images (and masks) using `cv2.INTER_LINEAR` interpolation.
 For example `resize_size=512` will resize an image of dims of e.g. `(224, 244, 120)` to `(512, 512, 120)`.

 `--save_features`: Indicates whether radiomics feature values (normalized and non-normalized) should be stored in a csv file in the parent dir of `path/to/dataset_A`.
 This can be useful for reproducibility and interpretability.

-`--is_mask_used`: If true, indicates that radiomics features are generated based on the available mask instead of the whole input image.
+`--is_mask_used`: If set, indicates that radiomics features are generated based on the available mask instead of the whole input image.

 `--verbose`: You may enable more detailed logging.info and logging.debug console logs by providing the `verbose` argument.